vicetrice/CppJsonParser/README.md

    ./parser
    ```

-You should see the output of the JSON values from the `prueba.json` file along with the execution time.
+You should see the output of the JSON values from the file.

+## JSON basic types convertion
+-

 ## API Documentation